2021-DEV2-053/MyTest/README.md

 - minSdk `21` - Android version 5

 ### Architecture
-My project architecture is based on the "Android Architecture Components" from Google, to provide a cleaner code, with clear separation between the view, the data and the business logic.
+My project architecture is based on the "Android Architecture Components" from Google, to provide a cleaner code, with clear separation between the view, the data and the business logic. <br>
-Data is observed using Kotlin Flows and the DataBinding Library binds UI components in layouts to the DataSources ( Players and Games )
+Data is observed using Kotlin Flows and the DataBinding Library binds UI components in layouts to the DataSources ( Players and Games ).

 ### Built With
 - `Kotlin` - official programming language for Android development